 \subsection{N-body simulations and proto-halo definition}

 We use N-body simulations performed with \textsc{Gadget-2} \cite{gadget} to study structure formation in a flat $\Lambda$CDM scenario which is consistent with the final results of the Planck mission \cite{planck2018}.
 The cosmological background is characterized by the density parameters $\Omega_\mathrm{m}=0.315$, $\Omega_\Lambda=0.685$, and $\Omega_\mathrm{b}=0.049$, while the present-day value of the Hubble constant is $H_0=67.4$ km $\mathrm{s^{-1}}$ Mpc.
-Scalar perturbations have a primordial spectral index of $n_s=0.965$ and are normalised such that $\sigma_8=0.8111$.
+Scalar perturbations have a primordial spectral index of $n_s=0.965$ and are normalised such that $\sigma_8=0.811$.
 We run four simulations within a periodic cubic box of sidelength $L=100 \,h^{-1}\, \mathrm{ Mpc}$, each containing $N=512^3$ particles of mass $6.5\times 10^8\,h^{-1}$ M$_\odot$.
 The initial conditions at $z=99$ are generated using the \textsc{MUSIC} code \cite{Hahn_2011}.

 We identify DM halos at $z=0$ using the \textsc{Amiga Halo Finder} (AHF) \cite{AHF}, which selects spherical regions with a mean overdensity of 200 times the background density.
 We only consider halos containing 40 particles or more.
-We obtain the proto-halos by tracing the halo particles back to their Lagrangian position at $z=\infty$ (neglecting decaying modes).
+We obtain the proto-halos by tracing the halo particles back to their Lagrangian position at $z\rightarrow\infty$.

 Figure~\ref{fig:halos} illustrates an example of a halo and its corresponding proto-halo.
 For later analysis, each proto-halo particle is tagged with the mass of its associated halo.